 In response to the current COVID-19 situation and to comply with social distancing requirements, all on campus teaching or work-based visits are being delivered online to guarantee minimum disruption to our programmes

-Graduate Apprenticeships are funded by Skills Development Scotland and supported by the European Social Fund
+Graduate Apprenticeships are supported by Skills Development Scotland and the Scottish Funding Council.

 They were developed in partnership with industry and the higher education sectors, with support from the European Social Fund.